Eli Morgan: Chicago Cubs

 On November 20, 2024, the Guardians traded Morgan to the Chicago Cubs in exchange for minor league prospect Alfonsin Rosario.
 He struggled to an 0-1 record and 12.27 ERA with four strikeouts over his first seven games, and was placed on the injured list with a right elbow impingement on April 15, 2025.
 Morgan was transferred to the 60-day injured list on May 10, with what was specified as an inflamed ulnar nerve in his right elbow.
 He was activated on September 21, and was subsequently optioned to the Triple-A Iowa Cubs.
+On November 21, Morgan was non-tendered by Chicago and became a free agent.

+Kansas City Royals

+On January 29, 2026, Morgan signed a minor league contract with the Kansas City Royals.
+On March 25, the Royals selected Morgan's contract and subsequently optioned him to the Triple-A Omaha Storm Chasers.
+He made 16 appearances for Kansas City, logging an 0–1 record and 5.12 ERA with 16 strikeouts and one save across 19 1/3 innings pitched.
+Morgan was designated for assignment following the signing of Tony Gonsolin on August 13.
+He elected free agency after clearing waivers on August 16.

+New York Yankees

+On August 21, 2026, Morgan signed a minor league contract with the New York Yankees.

 Pitching style

 Morgan has a low-90s four-seam fastball that touches 94 mph and averages 3.3 in of horizontal movement (which is 48% better than average), an above-average "Bugs Bunny" four-seam changeup, and a slider (one soft version of it in the 82 mph range, and another version of it in the 87–88 mph range).
 His changeup had an average velocity of 75.1 mph, the slowest among major league pitchers who worked at least 40 innings in 2021.
 In 2022 he threw his fastball half the time and batters hit .205 against it, his changeup a quarter of the time (.184), and his slider 16% of the time (.182).
 He is known for his command.